Kamalini

 Testimonies

-Her husband worked as an accountant in a building construction firm but lost his job during the pandemic.
-Then he tried running a cart selling vegetables but could not make it a viable proposition.
+Her husband previously worked as an accountant for a construction company, but he lost his job during the pandemic.
+He later tried to support the family by selling vegetables from a cart, yet the income was unstable and insufficient to sustain them.

 For more information, visit www.kamalini.org.